Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Evaluation

 \subsection{Baselines}

-Based on the analysis of the previous work, the following solutions are used to compare to TREPAT: \begin{itemize} \item \textbf{BERT-ATTACK} \citep{li-etal-2020-bert-attack} was the overall best method in the original BODEGA evaluation, which covered a variety of AE generation approaches \citep{Przybya2023}.
-It looks for replacements to a given word by applying language modelling through BERT. \item \textbf{FAST-BERT-ATTACK} is our modification of the above to better fit the constrained query limit.
-The problematic aspect of BERT-ATTACK is its initial step, which selects the most vulnerable word by observing victim's response to its removal.
-It requires sending N queries for text with N words, which breaks the limit for tasks with longer content, e.g. news articles.
-In the modified variant we replace this step by obtaining word importance randomly, allowing the attacker to perform viable attacks from the first query. \item \textbf{BeamAttack} is a solution submitted by the \textit{TextTrojaners} team \citep{clef-checkthat:2024:texttrojaners} to the \textit{InCrediblAE} shared task, obtaining nearly the highest score.
-Similarly to our solution, it employs beam search to find the best replacement combination.
-We set its parameters to the lowest values considered by the authors to limit the search scope: beam size of 10, hypothesis count of 5 and branching factor of 10. \end{itemize}
+Based on the analysis of the previous work, the following solutions are used to compare to full TREPAT in experiments 3 and 4:

+\textbf{BERT-ATTACK} \citep{li-etal-2020-bert-attack} was the overall best method in the original BODEGA evaluation, which covered a variety of AE generation approaches.
+It looks for replacements to a given word by applying language modelling through BERT.

+\textbf{F-BERT-ATTACK} is our modification of the above to better fit the constrained query limit.
+The problematic aspect of BERT-ATTACK is its initial step, which selects the most vulnerable word by observing victim's response to its removal, requiring sending many queries for longer text.
+Here we replace this step by obtaining word importance randomly, allowing the attacker to perform viable attacks from the first query.